MenuDocs/vuepress-theme-dart/README.md

 # Dart

 Welcome to DART!
-A modified vuepress theme from Reco!
-We've made some amazing changes to this package that you'll enjoy.
-Check out the theme, [Reco](https://github.com/vuepress-reco/vuepress-theme-reco)
+A VuePress theme that supports a light & dark themes, multiple colour schemes, and many other useful features.
+A modified version of [Reco](https://github.com/vuepress-reco/vuepress-theme-reco).

 ## Changes you can use